Blitzen Trapper: American Goldwing

 Blitzen Trapper released American Goldwing on September 13, 2011, to mainly positive reviews.
 AllMusic pegged the record as "a straight-up, mid-'70s inspired Southern rock album that fuses the Saturday night swagger of Lynyrd Skynyrd with the stoic peasantry of The Band," while Rolling Stone called it an "intoxicating roots fantasy."
 On release date, the band played an in-store live set of mostly new tracks (and one Led Zeppelin cover) at Easy Street Records in Seattle, Washington.
 The album made waves on various Billboard charts, as well, placing at #104 on the Billboard 200, 32 on Top Rock Albums, #20 on the Alternative Albums chart, #19 on the Tastemaker chart, and as high as #4 on the Folk Albums chart.
 A major tour followed, highlighted by appearances at festivals such as Bumbershoot, Doe Bay, Blues & Roots, and the Newport Folk Festival, a co-headlining slot at 2012's Pickathon festival, and several shows at which Blitzen Trapper played with the popular and influential alt-rock band Wilco.
 In April 2012, the band once again released a 7" single for Record Store Day, this time a cover of Jimi Hendrix's version of "Hey Joe," backed with "Skirts On Fire."
 It was the largest limited release yet: 1800 copies, pressed on yellow vinyl.

 Following the tour, the band reached back into its past.
 On the following Record Store Day (April 20, 2013), and in celebration of its tenth anniversary as Blitzen Trapper, the band released a remastered vinyl version of their first, eponymous, album on vinyl, with five unearthed bonus tracks.
 Remastered specifically for vinyl by Bruce Barielle, only 1,000 black vinyl copies were pressed, with 200 "Coke bottle clear" records mixed in randomly with the release; all copies included a digital download code.
 Rolling Stone heralded the new release with a streaming preview of one of the bonus tracks, "On a Tuesday", about which Earley stated, "Not sure I recall what the song's even about – something sad, that's for sure."

-Despite the look into its distant past, the band was also heading into a new future.
-Blitzen Trapper prepared its seventh studio album, with a somewhat new direction ... and a new record label.